 Sublocade is a partial agonist.
 This means that it blocks other opioids from special receptors in your brain (like antagonists) while also allowing for some opioid effect of its own to suppress withdrawal symptoms and cravings.
 Suboxone, Sublocade, and other types of the drug buprenorphine are unique in their partial agonist effects.

 Both Vivitrol and Sublocade have pros and cons.
 If you’re struggling to quit opioids but don’t want to take a daily medication, Sublocade may be a great choice.
 If you’re already in opioid addiction recovery but ready for a medication to help keep your recovery on track, then Vivitrol might be a better option.
 A trusted medical professional familiar with your history can help you pick the right treatment for you.

 This may depend on what type of insurance you have, and it may require a lengthy pre-authorization process as well as a high co-pay.
 Sublocade does offer a Copay Savings Program where they say patients can pay as little as $5 per shot.

 How can I find a Sublocade doctor near me?

-Sublocade isn’t something your doctor can just write a prescription for.
+Sublocade isn’t something every doctor can just write a prescription for.
 It isn’t available at the pharmacy, but is rather an in-office injection given by medical professionals trained and certified in buprenorphine treatment.
 You can find Sublocade doctors near you on the Sublocade directory.
-Workit Health provides Sublocade at our Michigan and California locations, together with online therapy.

 So what’s the difference between the Sublocade shot and Probuphine?